jacobdensford/jacobdensford.com/fell/full-game.md

 10|Extremely hard
 12|Nearly impossible

-If you roll the highest number on a die, you may reroll it with the next die up.

 The test passes if you roll at least one hit.

 If none of the dice hit, the test fails.
 You might still succeed at the task, but there will be trouble.